reimagined/resolve/docs/tutorial.md

 - The command handlers do not check whether all required fields are provided in a command's payload.
 - It is possible to create more then one shopping list with the same aggregate ID.
-- You can create items in a in a nonexistent shopping list.
+- You can create items in a nonexistent shopping list.

-You can overcome the first issue by adding simple checks to each command handler:
+To overcome the first issue, add checks at the beginning of each command handler:

 **common/aggregates/shopping_list.commands.js:**